FAQs About Premises Liability Cases In Georgia

 We are in our third decade of practicing injury law, and over the years, we have answered many questions and helped alleviate many burdens for people who were struggling in the aftermath of slip-and-fall accidents and trip-and-fall accidents.

-To help you better understand premises liability issues in Georgia, we have compiled this list of frequently asked questions.
-If you want to discuss your case with an experienced slip-and-fall lawyer, contact us today to arrange a free consultation.
-Our attorneys advise and represent injury victims in the Atlanta metro area and throughout Georgia.
+To help you better understand premises liability claims in Georgia, we have compiled this list of frequently asked questions.
+If you want to discuss your case with an experienced slip-and-fall lawyer, contact us today to arrange a free consultation: Law Office of Perry Dean Ellis, P.C..
+Our attorneys represent injury victims in the Atlanta Metro area and throughout Georgia.

 If you fall on a dangerous property, report the fall and the hazard immediately.
 If there are any witnesses, try to get their names on the incident report.
 Then seek medical treatment right away.